Kadhalar Dhinam: Plot

 Raja meets Roja through the Internet.
 After a brief introduction, Raja and Roja started loving each other.
 They have yet to see each other and thus, they sent their pictures through e-mail to each other.
 As Roja checks her e-mail and sees Raja's photo, Raja enters the Net Cafe where Roja was.
 Then, they meet each other.
-They are initially shocked by seeing each other as Roja told him that she is in America and Raja told her that he is in London, although they were both in India and were studying in the same college.
+They are initially shocked by seeing each other as Roja told him that she is in America and Raja told her that he is in London, although they were both in India and are studying at the same college.

 The very next day, Raja meets Roja again in the train station where he usually comes to board the train.
-Again they are both surprised and were speechless when they saw each other.
+Again, they are both surprised and were speechless when they saw each other.
 However, things take a turn for the bad when they are both unable to express their feelings about each other due to fated accidents.
 Raja wanted to see if Roja really likes him by asking her to wear a rose on her head.
 But, as she walks towards the train station, her rose drops off.
-Unaware of this, Raja believes that Roja really doesn't like him.
+Unaware of this, Raja believes that Roja really does not like him.
 Ramachandra meets him and tells him to be practical.
 He suggests that Raja should write her a love letter.
-As Raja doesn't know how to write one, Ramachandra helps him.
+As Raja does not know how to write one, Ramachandra helps him.
 Even his daughter, Roja, helps him write a letter for Raja, unaware that it was for Raja that the father was writing it.